j23414/usingnextstrain/README.md

-# Using Next Strain
+# Using Nextstrain

-An attempt to setup and run Next Strain on MacOS
+An attempt to setup and run Nextstrain on MacOS

 ```
 # Install Augur